Aleksandar Bashliev

-Aleksandar Bashliev (Александър Башлиев; born 16 November 1989) is a Bulgarian professional footballer who plays as a defender.
+Aleksandar Bashliev (Александър Башлиев; born 16 November 1989) is a Bulgarian professional footballer who plays as a right-back for Vihren Sandanski.

-Career
+Club career

 Bashliev signed his first professional contract with Septemvri Simitli.
 He was capped 28 times for the team, scoring 1 goal.
 Later, during the 2010–11 season, he played for Pirin Blagoevgrad.
 There, Bashliev scored his first A PFG goal on 16 April 2011 in a 1–0 home win against Kaliakra Kavarna.

 Levski Sofia

 During the summer of 2011, Bashliev was bought by Levski Sofia.
 On 2 July 2011, he made his unofficial debut for Levski in the 1:0 win against Loko Sofia in an exhibition match.
 His official debut occurred on 8 August 2011, in the 1:0 win against Slavia Sofia, during which he came on as a substitute.

 Chernomorets Burgas

 On 9 January 2013, Bashliev was transferred to Chernomorets Burgas as a part of the deal for Plamen Dimov to Levski Sofia.
 He was released at the end of season.